 3. Shopify — Best for E-Commerce

-When it comes to selling products online, Shopify is the clear category leader.
-According to Statista, Shopify powers over 4.4 million online stores worldwide, making it the most widely deployed e-commerce platform available.
-Its entire architecture is built around selling — from product management and inventory tracking to payment processing and shipping integrations.
+For selling products online, Shopify is the clear category leader.
+According to Statista, Shopify powers over 4.4 million online stores worldwide, making it the most widely deployed e-commerce platform out there.
+Its entire architecture is built around selling, from product management and inventory tracking through to payment processing and shipping integrations.

-Running e-commerce on WordPress typically requires the WooCommerce plugin plus additional plugins for payments, shipping, subscriptions, tax management, and reviews.
-Each added plugin increases complexity and maintenance overhead.
-Shopify bundles all of these capabilities natively, including a POS system for physical retail, multi-currency support, and built-in fraud analysis.
+Running e-commerce on WordPress usually means the WooCommerce plugin plus a stack of additional plugins for payments, shipping, subscriptions, tax management, and reviews.
+Each one adds complexity and more maintenance.
+Shopify bundles all of that natively instead, including a POS system for physical retail, multi-currency support, and built-in fraud analysis.

-Shopify’s app store has over 8,000 apps for extending functionality, and its theme system offers clean, conversion-optimized storefronts without needing a developer.
-Checkout performance is consistently fast, and the platform handles traffic spikes during sales events without additional infrastructure work.
+Shopify’s app store carries over 8,000 apps for extending functionality, and its theme system delivers clean, conversion-optimized storefronts without needing a developer.
+Checkout stays fast, and the platform absorbs traffic spikes during sales events without extra infrastructure work on your end.

 Pricing: Basic plan starts at $39/month.
 The Shopify plan is $105/month.
 Advanced is $399/month.
 A 3-day free trial is available.